oapicf/pinterest-sdk/clients/ruby/generated/docs/PinsApi.md

 api_instance = PinterestSdkClient::PinsApi.new
 opts = {
-  bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
-  page_size: 56, # Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-  pin_filter: 'exclude_native', # String | Pin filter.
+  pin_filter: 'exclude_native', # String | The filter to apply to the pins
+  pin_metrics: true, # Boolean | Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then.
-  include_protected_pins: true, # Boolean | Specify if return pins from protected boards
+  include_protected_pins: true, # Boolean | Whether to include protected pins in the results
   pin_type: 'PRIVATE', # String | The type of pins to return, currently only enabled for private pins
-  creative_types: ['REGULAR'], # Array<String> | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+  creative_types: [PinterestSdkClient::CreativeType::REGULAR], # Array<CreativeType> | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.
   ad_account_id: 'ad_account_id_example', # String | Unique identifier of an ad account.
-  pin_metrics: true # Boolean | Specify whether to return 90d and lifetime Pin metrics.
-Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
-Lifetime metrics are available for all Pin formats since then.
+  bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
+  page_size: 56 # Integer | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.
 }

 begin